Carrie Marcus Neiman: Neiman Marcus

 In 1950, her brother Herbert died and she became the chairman of the board of directors.
 Stanley Marcus, who had been the leader of the Store for many years, became president at the death of his father.
 Carrie believed that the store's location in Dallas was a core part of the Neiman Marcus identity, and refused to consider stores outside Dallas for a long time, as she hoped the store would bring tourists to Dallas.
 She eventually approved of the Preston Road Neiman Marcus branch store—the first store outside of Downtown Dallas—before her death in 1953.
 Carrie Neiman was greatly revered and participated in all major store decisions, remained arbiter of style and taste to her large base of “good customers“ up until her death.
 She died in 1953 of complications from pleurisy.
 Shortly afterward, she was designated a "symbol of elegance" by Holiday magazine.
 She had no children.

 She, her husband and her family figure prominently in the history of Jews in Dallas, including in the establishment of the Columbian Club, which was founded because Jews were not welcome in other Dallas clubs.
 Herbert Marcus and Al Neiman were also early members of Lakewood Country Club and Carrie used both Columbian and Lakewood to entertain long after she divorced Al. Stanley Marcus and his brothers established the Carrie Marcus Neiman Fashion Collection in 1960.
 In 1972 the Collection was moved to the University of North Texas, included in the Texas Fashion Collection.
 Which, if any, of the garments were actually owned by Carrie Neiman is not known.

+Awards and honors

+In 2025, Neiman was inducted into the Texas Women's Hall of Fame in recognition of her "leadership as a visionary businesswoman".